Panasonic GF7 Comparison Review

 The Panasonic Lumix DMC-GF7 is a mirrorless interchangeable lens camera that was announced in January 2015 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GF7 has a Camera Elo of 1881.
+Is the Panasonic GF7 a good camera?
+The GF7 has a Camera Elo of 1958.
 This rating puts the GF7 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the GF7 ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|

 |no viewfinder, LCD framing|

 |3.0 LCD, 1040k dots|

 |107 x 65 x 33 mm, 266 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The physical dimensions of the Panasonic GF7 relative to a credit card are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.